Chapter 9:

 Niels was a challenging opponent.

-Adding onto that was the fact that he was speaking quickly.
+Adding onto that was the fact that he spoke very quickly.

-Initially I thought that having to order a drink of water every once in a while was putting me at a disadvantage, since he didn’t stop even while I was drinking, but I quickly realized that I didn’t drink using my ears.
+Initially I thought that having to order a drink of water every so often was putting me at a disadvantage, since he didn’t stop even while I was drinking, but I soon realized that I didn’t drink using my ears.
 I could keep listening to his lesson even while I drank water.

 “After the third civil war overtook Fizzl, the country fell into ruin and disarray, allowing the newly christened kingdom of Mandl to invade and claim most of the land as its own.
 This sudden acquisition of land made it so that Ellcoast could no longer challenge Mandl with threats of invasion through Fizzl’s mountains, since the mountains were now patrolled by and in the territory of Mandl.
 Furthermore–”

-If we were racing, then I had slammed into a brick wall at full force.
+If the analogy I used was racing, then I had just slammed into a brick wall at full force.

 “W-wait, Niels, I have a question.”
-I said, sounding utterly defeated.
+I said, utterly defeated.

 “Oh, am I going too fast for you?
 Need me to slow down, make things a little easier for your poor, uneducated wizarding mind?”
 He wiped away some sweat that had accumulated on his forehead and swiftly got himself a glass of water.